aarron-lee/legion-go-tricks/README.md

 ### Bazzite bugs

-- (2024/03/21) BazziteOS - Mangohud performance overlay is reporting inaccurate power consumption
+- (2024-03-21) BazziteOS - Mangohud performance overlay is reporting inaccurate power consumption
   - device is not actually consuming the reported power amounts
 - autoVRAM can be buggy, disabling it in the bios is recommended
-  - fix is being tested
+  - fix is being investigated
 - (2024-03-13) bazzite suspend bug is fixed, you can go back to regular updates by going back to `stable` via running the following in terminal:
   - `rpm-ostree rebase ostree-image-signed:docker://ghcr.io/ublue-os/bazzite-deck:stable`